ceri-num/lct-decision-making/30-the-curse/mad31-the-curse.md

 ## Geometry Reduction

-- Consider that **close** states are simular.
+- Consider that **close** states are similar.
-- Based on the asumption that: _it is possible to define a distance between States_
+- Based on the assumption that: _it is possible to define a distance between States_
-- By using regular discretisation or adaptative clustering
+- By using regular discretization or adaptative clustering

 ![](../figs/state-space-grid.svg)

 ---

-## Reduce the dimension - (Principal Conponent Analysis)
+## Reduce the dimension - (Principal Component Analysis)

 #### Searching the hyper-plan that better separate the data, in a given dimension.